Gulshan1357/nexus-game-engine/Nexus/src/Physics/README.md

      - `IsAABBCollision()`
        - Checks if two boxes are colliding using Axis-Aligned Bounding Box.
      - `IsSATCollision()`
        - Checks if two convex polygons are colliding using the Separating Axis Theorem.
+It also updates the 'std::vector<Contact>& outContactPoints' for multi-contact collision resolution.

-   - **Functions to resolve collisions:**
+   - **Functions to resolve collisions:** [Deprecated: Now the constraint system resolves the constraints after collision.
+This is more stable]
      - `ResolvePenetration()`
        - Adjusts the position so that the colliding bodies are just in contact.
 This is useful because if the bodies are moving very fast, they might intersect between frames.
      - `ResolveCollision()`
        - Executes the `ResolvePenetration()` method, then calculates the impulse and applies it to the two rigid bodies in opposite directions.
 Mass and the body's coefficient of restitution (elasticity) significantly affect the impulse.

 2. **Constants**
    - Stores constants related to physics calculations.